The Runelords: The Earth King

 Like the Sum of All Men, the Earth King is a legendary figure among all cultures.
 The first human Earth King, for there have been Earth Kings of many races, was a man named Erden Geboren, who united humanity using wizardly powers granted to him by the god-like force of Earth to protect his followers from the Toth and reavers.
 The Toth were eliminated, but the reavers survived.
 Geboren's nation was eventually split up after his death, and the royal families of most human nations are directly descended from his most trusted lieutenants and related to Geboren through intermarriage.
 It has become common for small, homemade dolls and icons of the Earth King to be placed at doorways during Hostenfest, an annual harvest festival, to invite the power and blessings of the Earth King into one's home.

 The Earth King is commonly given immense power in magics wielded by the Earth Wardens, the common wizards of the Earth.
 He can sleep buried under soil and commune with the Earth in his dreams or may be granted the knowledge of previously unknown runes and spells.
 Earth Kings are also known to have the magical "Earth Sight," a gift which they can use to see across long distances or into the minds and souls of other people.
 Using this Earth Sight, they can judge who is worthy to save, and can Choose people.
 The Earth Kings sense danger approaching their Chosen, though do not know specifics, and can send telepathic warnings or other messages to their Chosen.
 The death of a Chosen is very painful to an Earth King.
 Legends say that Erden Geboren died without a single wound upon his body but with a heart broken from the swift deaths of many of his Chosen.

 Races and groups

 The Runelords universe has a number of races and groups:

 Duskin

 Very little is revealed about the Duskin in the course of the series, though it is known they were great Earth-wizards and craftsmen.
 The Duskin were smaller than humans but bore a general resemblance to human shape, having the same number of limbs and being bipeds.
-Duskin dwelt beneath the surface of the earth, but in caverns much closer to the surface then their ancient rivals, the Reavers.
+Duskin dwelt beneath the surface of the earth, but in caverns much closer to the surface than their ancient rivals, the Reavers.